 In November 2013, we entered into an interest rate swap agreement with a notional principal amount of \$75.0 million.
 This swap was designed to provide a hedge against changes in variable rate cash flows through maturity in September 2023.
-The notional value of this swap is reducing over its remaining term to \$38.7 million at maturity.
-This interest rate swap qualifies for cash flow hedge accounting treatment and does not, and will not, contain any ineffectiveness.
+The notional value of this swap was \$71.5 million as of December 31, 2014 and is reducing over its remaining term to \$38.7 million at maturity.

-We are also party to an interest rate swap agreement which had a notional principal amount of \$18.4 million as of December 31, 2013.
+We are also party to an interest rate swap agreement which had a notional principal amount of \$17.2 million as of December 31, 2014.
 This swap was designed to provide a hedge against changes in variable interest rate cash flows through maturity in October 2015.
 The notional value of this swap is reducing over the remaining term to \$16.1 million at maturity.
 This interest rate swap qualifies for cash flow hedge accounting treatment and does not, and will not, contain any ineffectiveness.